Shawano Country

 Project Administrator: Michelle Eron – Tourism Manager / Shawano Country Tourism

-Special thanks to: Raddant Electric of Shawano for putting up the barn quilts and to the Shawano Country Chamber of Commerce for providing space where sponsored quilts were painted and for promoting the project.
+Thanks To: Raddant Electric of Shawano for putting up the barn quilts and to the Shawano Country Chamber of Commerce for providing space where sponsored quilts were painted and Shawano Country Tourism for promoting the project.
 To the Shawano Leader and the Market Messenger for publicizing each quilt when it is put on display.